natict/linux-metrics/docs/memory-usage.md

 	tmp[0] = 0;
 	```

-- If we have some amount of free memory, do we have enough memory to support our current workload?
+- Assuming a server has some amount of free memory, can we assume it has enough memory to support it's current workload?
 If not, why?

 ### Tools